realA10001986/Dash-Gauges/DIY/README.md

   - R1/R2: Leave unpopulated
   - Close LEG3+COM3
   - Bridge LEG1 by wire (or resistor, depending on gauge type)
-- Roentgens gauge (connected to "Binary Roentgens" connector):
+- Roentgens gauge (connected to "Binary Roentgens" connector, pins 1 (+) and 2 (-)):
   - R5/R6: Leave unpopulated
   - Bridge LEG5 by wire (or resistor, depending on gauge type)

-You can mix DAC-controlled any binary gauges; the firmware provides a selection of gauge type for each single gauge.
+You can mix DAC-controlled any binary gauges; the firmware provides a type selection for each single gauge.

 ### Control board (old version)